 The Working And Efforts From The Two Aspects Vary

-The most important difference between UI and UX designers is that they have a different use for prototyping, a process both parties follow to understand the preferences of the user.
+The most important difference between UI and UX designers is that they have different use for prototyping, a process both parties follow to understand the preferences of the user.

 However, for the UX designer, fidelity is an afterthought; they are more centered around the logic behind the interface's flow, navigation, and functions.